Onward Ticket for Schengen Family Visa

 • The airline controls boarding.
 It can still ask for return proof at check-in if your situation looks uncertain.

 You need to satisfy all three stages.
 That means using the consulate’s current wording for submission, and carrying something the airline finds convincing on the day of travel.
-For official guidelines, refer to Schengen Visa Info.

 A Simple Decision Path For Indian Applicants